 \subsection{Simulation environment}

-The Simulation environment is the collection of Rooms that are subjected to physics simulation.
-It is this collection of Rooms that will serve as the obstacle environment to be used during the training of robot navigation.
-The simulation environment can affect the behavior of the simulation by allowing Rooms to physically interact with one another during the destruction phase.
+The Simulation environment is a collection of Rooms subjected to physics simulation.
+This collection of Rooms will serve as the obstacle environment to be used during the training of robot navigation.
+The simulation environment can affect the behavior of the simulation by allowing Rooms to physically interact with one another during destruction.
 Users are provided with a variety of different room configurations in order to represent a variety of construction methods, through which users can construct unique and varied simulation environments.
 Each Room is placed on a grid, allowing easy positioning through discrete placement positions.
 Furthermore, each Room can be rotated in increments of 90$^{\circ}$.
-During construction, users select Rooms and place them using a representative translucent preview as an indicator.
 The simulation environment can further be customized to utilize a wide variety of building materials such as brick, concrete, and wood, all of which have separate fracture patterns.
 In addition, users can also specify environmental parameters such as weather effects and time of day to further increase the variety of the generated data.
 Table~\ref{table:spec} shows all the possible configuration parameters and exportable data available in the simulator.
 Following the construction of the Simulation Environment, the users can introduce different MCI events by placing them around the environment and tailoring the parameters to their needs.